The Million Pound Note: Production

 The short story had previously been adapted for British TV in 1950.

 Director Ronald Neame and producer John Bryan had just enjoyed a big success for Rank with The Card, a comedy based on a comic novel.
 They decided to film Mark Twain's short story and hired Jill Craigie to adapt it into a screenplay.
 John Davis of the Rank Organisation wanted a star to play the lead role, so Neame and Bryan approached Gregory Peck, who was then in France, seeing the woman he would marry.
 Peck wanted to stay in Europe, liked the screenplay and agreed to make the film.
-United Artists agreed to provide some finance, enabling the filmmakers to afford Peck's fee.
-Peck agreed to make another film in England for Rank, The Purple Plain, as well as a film in Germany, Night People.
-Neame says Peck's fee was £75,000.
+United Artists agreed to provide some finance, enabling the filmmakers to afford Peck's fee, which Neame says was £75,000.
 His signing was announced in April 1953.

 Neame wanted Dinah Sheridan to play the female lead but she had retired.
 "We were in desperate straights because he could not find a girl," he said.
 Jane Griffiths was cast.

 Filming started May 1953.
-The majority of filming took place in Pinewood Studios where the sets were designed by John Box and Jack Maxsted.
+The majority of filming took place in Pinewood Studios with sets were designed by John Box and Jack Maxsted.
 The director also made use of locations such as Belgrave Square.

 Release

-The film was given a royal premiere in Auckland New Zealand in front of the Queen and the Duke of Ediburgh.
+The film was given a royal premiere in Auckland New Zealand in front of the Queen and the Duke of Edinburgh.

 Reception

 Box office

-The film was very popular in Australia.
-The movie was a hit in Hungary where by 1961 it had been seen by 2.1 million people.
+Kine Weekly reported that the film was a hit in Hungary where by 1961 it had been seen by 2.1 million people.
+According to Variety, in Australia the film "made records in the houses played", and earned rentals of $1.1 million in North America.

-According to Variety, the film earned rentals of $1.1 million in North America.
-Critic Pauline Kael wrote "This ingratiating English comedy failed completely in this country [the USA]; Americans may have assumed from the author’s name that the film (which is set in Twain’s period) was a dull classic."

 Critical

-In the 21st century, Hal Erickson described it as "satisfying", with humour that makes the audience's laughter cascade.
+The Monthly Film Bulletin wrote: "Mark Twain's short story, an anecdote which gently satirises the credit system, scarcely provides sufficient material for a ninety minute film; in filling it out the script writer, Jill Craigie, has introduced some routine plot complications, in the course of which the joke wears more than a little thin. ...
+Gregory Peck, though not very well suited to the part, gives an amiable performance as the temporary millionaire."

+Variety wrote: "Throughout the narrative, there is a pleasant degree of humor and a simple romantic theme.
+The basic idea is good for a few chuckles and there are some nice laugh situations derived from the dumb performance of Reginald Beckwith as a speechless, penniless weightlifter who assists Peck.
+The acting attains an all-round level of competence and, apart from a characteristic performance by the male star, there is a highly satisfactory portrayal by Jane Griffiths in the romantic lead. ...
+Ronald Neame has directed the piece smoothly."

+Pauline Kael wrote "This ingratiating English comedy failed completely in this country [the USA]; Americans may have assumed from the author’s name that the film (which is set in Twain’s period) was a dull classic."

 Filmink argued the two main flaws of the movie were the casting of Gregory Peck and the film's plotting.